 We over simplify with judgment.
 We seek the easy way out, ignoring the complexities.
-Behaviors, emotions and thoughts are not singular but a construction of millions of inconceivable proceeding smaller events—both occurring within our mind and in surrounding environments.
-The behavior, emotion or thought continues in a chain reaction to influence new events both small and large.
+Behaviors, emotions and thoughts are not singular but a construction of millions of inconceivable proceeding events—both occurring within our mind and the surrounding environments.
+The behavior, emotion or thought continues through a chain reaction to influence events both small and large.
 We condemn or admire each hurtful and charitable action, and this is our prerogative.
-We have a right to moral standards of behavior; but hatred of the actors of bad behavior must be tempered with the understanding we are only judging the final act in a long succession of causes.
+We have a right to moral standards of behavior; but hatred of the actors of bad behavior must be tempered with understanding that we are only judging the final act in a long succession of causes.

 In my current position, I review thousands of histories; often examining police contacts spanning over forty years or more.
 I have noticed a common pattern that has significantly softened my biases.
 The pattern looks like this: Several reports listing the subject as a victim of child abuse or neglect; followed by several reports of petty crimes and truancy (during teen age years); a spattering of drug charges and Driving under the Influence (DUI) arrests, and then Domestic Violence (victim or suspect) in adulthood.
 A chain of unhealthy and unscrupulous action, beginning with childhood victimization.

 The reported crimes are only a small sampling of damaging events.
 There are no laws against emotional starvation.
-But emotionally ignored children grow into adult with notable holes in their lives.
+But emotionally ignored children grow into adult with notable emotional processing deficits in their lives.
 Their actions and reactions are influenced by what they know and don’t know.

 Examining an event conveniently isolated from complex proceeding causes constrains judgments to the limited known information, creating damning biases.
 We may curse the final event without knowing anything if substance about the perpetrator.
 Inappropriate actions that hurt others shouldn’t be unequivocally excused of consequence.
 Life would be chaotic.
 Consequences are the primary schoolmasters bestowing wisdom.
 An abused partner shouldn’t allow abuse to continue, excusing the abuser because of a disjointed childhood.
-The hurt should take action to create safety and escape further violence, no matter what the actor’s history.
+Those hurt should act to create safety, escaping further violence, no matter what the actor’s history.
 The dastardly actions, although influenced by a host of causes, are not excusable.
-But as a society and as compassionate people, we must look to complex causes when hoping to create change.
+But as a society and as compassionate people, we must look to the complexity of causes if we desire to create change.
 We must transcend the simple good and bad judgments if we want to be progressive, moving beyond faulty blame, examining more fundamental influencing factors.
 The invisible events the created the harmful trajectories.